 • Immobilization of the big toe using taping techniques or removable straps

-• Cryotherapy – Application of ice packs at regular interval may help to reduce pain and swelling
+• Cryotherapy – Application of an ice pack to the affected area at regular intervals may help to reduce swelling and reduce inflammation

-• Anti-inflammatory medicines may be prescribed by the orthopedic doctor
+• Anti-inflammatory medicines may be prescribed by the orthopedist.
+These treatments help reduce inflammation and swelling.

 • Corticosteroids may be injected into the joint for immediate relief